Mrian07/Proyeksi/docs/installation-and-operations/misc/packaged-postgresql-migration/README.md

 ## Migrating the database

 You are now ready to migrate from MySQL to PostgreSQL.
-The OpenProject packages embed a migration script that can be launched as follows:
+The ProyeksiApp packages embed a migration script that can be launched as follows:

 ```
 sudo openproject run ./docker/mysql-to-postgres/bin/migrate-mysql-to-postgres